How To Clean Hardwood Floors

 Direct sunlight will damage, discolor and possibly even warp your natural hardwood floors.
 Add sheer curtains if necessary.
 Pull closed the curtains during the day or when you will be gone for long periods of time.

 Always lift the furniture when moving it to avoid scratching or damaging the floor or the floor’s finish.
-Brooms that have ends that fray out are better because then ends act as a polisher and also pick up the smallest bits of grit.
+Brooms that have ends that fray out are better because the end acts as a polisher and also picks up the smallest bits of grit.
+If you change the layout of the room often consider using skids under legs to avoid scratches.

 Also, oils soaps aren’t a good idea for a couple of reasons.
 First, they are sticky when dry and therefore attract more dirt than repel.
 Oil soaps also leave a residue that creates problems when it comes time for heavier cleanings or refinishing.